 For work-based learning, your evidence will need to confirm the work carried out, how it meets all the CPE requirements and must be corroborated by your employer.

-You must ensure that your referee(s) have read this information.
+You must ensuremake sure that your referee(s) have read this information.

 - be provided for each period of experience claimed